L. N. Gumilev Eurasian National University

-The university was founded on 23 May 1996 as the result of a merger of Akmola Civil Engineering Institute and Akmola Pedagogical Institute.
-It was named L. N. Gumilev Eurasian University in honour of the idea of the Eurasian Union and Lev Gumilev, a historian and ethnologist, one of the founders of the Eurasianism concept.
-As the result of a merger with the Academy of Diplomacy of Ministry of International Relations of Kazakhstan in 2000, it was renamed L. N. Gumilev Eurasian State University, and in 2001, the university gained national university status and was renamed L. N. Gumilev Eurasian National University.
+The university was founded on 23 May 1996 as a result of the merger of Akmola Civil Engineering Institute and Akmola Pedagogical Institute.
+It was named L.N.
+Gumilyov Eurasian University in honour of the idea of the Eurasian Union and of Lev Gumilev, a historian and ethnologist who was an early adherent of Eurasianism.
+As a result of merging with the Academy of Diplomacy of Ministry of International Relations of Kazakhstan in 2000, it was renamed L.N.
+Gumilyov Eurasian State University.
+In 2001, the university gained national university status and became L.N.
+Gumilyov Eurasian National University.

 ENU provides undergraduate and graduate instruction in the humanities, social sciences, natural sciences, engineering and military science.

-In 2021, the L. N. Gumilev Eurasian National University was named as one of the Top 500 Universities in the World.
+In 2021, the L.N.
+Gumilyov Eurasian National University was named one of the Top 500 Universities in the World.

 ENU includes 28 scientific institutions (research institutes, laboratories, centers), 13 schools, the Military Department, and cultural and educational centers of different countries.
-The system of specialist training at the university is conducted on 3 levels of education: basic higher education (Bachelor's programme, the Master's programme and Ph.D. doctorate).
+The university offers bachelor's degree, master's degree, and doctoral courses.

-Admission to ENU is carried out on the basis of state educational grants and on a contractual basis.
-The university offers 65 Bachelor's programs, 68 Master's programs and 38 PhD programs.
+The university admits both scholarship students and privately financed students.
+The university offers 65 bachelor's programs, 68 master's programs and 38 PhD programs.

 History

-ENU was founded on 23 May 1996, on the initiative of Nursultan Nazarbayev, the president of the Republic of Kazakhstan, on the basis of joining of two universities, Akmola Civil Engineering Institute and Akmola Pedagogical Institute.
-The university was granted a special status of national by the Presidential Decree from 5 July 2001, “considering the significant contribution to the development and professional formation of a person on the basis of national and universal values, science and technology”.
-It is highly symbolic that the university was in honour of a historian and ethnologist, one of the founders of the Eurasianism concept, Lev Gumilev.
+ENU was founded on 23 May 1996 at the initiative of Nursultan Nazarbayev, the president of the Republic of Kazakhstan, through the merger of two universities: Akmola Civil Engineering Institute and Akmola Pedagogical Institute.
+The university was granted the special status of a national university by the Presidential Decree on 5 July 2001.